 - Lumpectomy – A type of breast-conserving surgery, which entails removing a tumor (lump) in a breast and a small amount of normal tissue around it.

 - Mastectomy – Surgery to remove part or all of the breast tissue.
 Different types of mastectomy vary in the amount of tissue and lymph nodes removed, including:

 - Total (or simple mastectomy) – Surgery to remove the entire breast.
 Some of the lymph nodes under the arm may also be removed.

 - Bilateral – Affecting both the right and left sides of the body.

-- Prophylactic (or preventive mastectomy) - Surgery to reduce the risk of developing breast cancer by removing one or both breasts before disease develops.
+- Prophylactic (or preventive mastectomy) – Preventative surgery to reduce the risk of developing breast cancer by removing one or both breasts before disease develops.

-- Nipple/areolar sparing- the nipple and/or areola are left in place while the breast tissue underneath is removed.
+- Nipple/areolar sparing – The nipple and/or areola are preserved in place while the breast tissue underneath is removed.

-- Breast reconstruction (PDF) - Surgery to rebuild the shape of the breast after a mastectomy.
-This can be done with implants or autologous tissue transfers.
+- Breast reconstruction – Surgery to rebuild the shape of the breast after a mastectomy.
+The options for this type of reconstruction surgery include implants or autologous tissue transfers.

 At Moffitt, we take a comprehensive, multispecialty approach to breast cancer treatment.
 Our experienced breast cancer surgeons offer a full range of surgical options using the most innovative and cutting-edge techniques.
 In addition, a full range of clinical treatments and supportive care is available – all in one convenient location.
 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt is recognized for its ongoing research efforts in addition to its world-class clinical treatment.
 Our robust clinical trials program gives patients access to the most groundbreaking treatment options before they’re widely available.

 Medically reviewed by Nazanin Khakpour, MD, FACS, surgical oncologist, Breast Oncology Program.